sammosummo/sammosummo.github.io/_posts/2019-03-17-playing-a-pure-tone-interactively.md

 want to go slowly and not to assume any prior knowledge of either Python or sound synthesis.
 I do assume, however, that you read and followed the recommendations in my first post.
-In particular, I assume that you installed conda and created a new conda environment] called `klangfarbe`.
+In particular, I assume that you installed conda and created a new conda environment called `klangfarbe`.
 If you didn’t do those things, the code examples below might not work exactly as described.

-**WARNING**: Before running these commands, make sure that the volume on your computer is set **very low**, especially if you are using headphones!
+Before running any of these commands, make sure that the volume on your computer is set **very low**, especially if you are using headphones!

 ## Install sounddevice